Subsampling Spectral Clustering for Large-Scale Social Networks

 \csubsection{Subsampling Spectral Clustering}

-We propose the SSC method in a large-scale network based on the SBM theoretical framework.
-Owing to computational complexity considerations, we first subsample a sub-vertex set $V_{s}$ from the graph $\mathcal{G}$ and then identify network communities using a spectral method to the subsampled Laplacian matrix.
+We propose the SSC method for a large-scale network generated from the SBM or the DCSBM.
+Owing to computational complexity considerations, we first subsample a subset of nodes $\mS$ from the entire network and then identify network communities using a spectral method to the normalized sub-adjacency matrix .

-Specifically, given network $\mathcal{G}$, let $V_{s}=\{s_j: s_j \in [N], 1\leq j\leq n\}$, where $ s_{j}$ denotes the selected node.
-Moreover, we define a bi-adjacency matrix $A^{s}=( A_{ij}^s)\in \mR^{N\times n}$, where $A_{ij}^s=A_{is_j}$ for $1\le i \le N$, $1\le j \le n$.
-The bi-adjacency matrix is applied to represent the connections related to the selected node set $V_{s}$.
-In the SBM framework, nodes within a community often have a similar connection intensity to the selected nodes, whereas nodes in different communities have a different connection intensity from the selected nodes.
-For instance, we display a graph with ten nodes and two communities as shown in the left panel of Figure \ref{fig_sub_adj}, where the selected nodes are gray.
-The right panel shows the transpose of bi-adjacency matrix $(A^{s})^{\top}$.
-There are clear block structures in the bi-adjacency matrix, and nodes within a community are gathered in the same block.
-Therefore, based on the proper selected node set, the bi-adjacency matrix can contain almost all network community structure information.
-Then, we apply spectral clustering to the normalized bi-adjacency matrix.
-Considering that, for adjacency matrix $A$, its normalized Laplacian matrix can be denoted by $L=D^{-1/2}AD^{-1/2} \in \mR^{N\times N}$, where $D$ is a diagonal matrix with the $i$-th diagonal element being $\sum_{j} A_{ij}, (1 \le i \le N)$.
-Then, a sampled Laplacian (normalized bi-adjacency) matrix can be defined as \beqr L^{s} = (D^{s}_{(r)})^{-1/2}A^{s} (D^{s}_{(c)})^{-1/2} \in \mR^{N\times n}, \eeqr where $D^{s}_{(r)}=\{\sum_j A_{ij}^s\}\in\mR^{N\times N}$ and $D^{s}_{(c)}=\{\sum_i A_{ij}^s\}\in\mR^{n\times n}$ are defined as the out- and in-degree matrices of subsampled node set $V_{s}$, respectively.
+Specifically, for a network with $N$ nodes, we collect $n$ nodes from entire networks via simple random sampling.
+Simple random sampling is a uniform subsampling method, where the subsampling distribution is $p_{i}=n/N$ for $i=1,2,\cdots, N$.
+Let $\mS=\{s_j: s_j \in [N], 1\leq j\leq n\}$, where $ s_{j}$ denotes the selected node.
+Moreover, we define a sub-adjacency matrix $A^{s}=( A_{ij}^s)\in \mR^{N\times n}$, where $A_{ij}^s=A_{is_j}$ for $1\le i \le N$, $1\le j \le n$.
+The sub-adjacency matrix is used to represent the connections related to the selected node set $\mS$.
+For assortative networks, nodes within a community often have a similar connection intensity to the selected nodes, whereas nodes in different communities have a different connection intensity from the selected nodes.
+For instance, we display a network with nine nodes and two communities as shown in the left panel of Figure \ref{fig_sub_adj}, where the selected nodes are gray.
+The right panel shows the transpose of sub-adjacency matrix $(A^{s})^{\top}$.
+There are clear block structures in the sub-adjacency matrix, and nodes within a community are gathered in the same block.
+Therefore, based on the proper selected node set, the sub-adjacency matrix can contain almost all network community structure information.